Skip to main content

 See also: 046 – Special Coded Dates

 Always record an 046 field when dates are readily available in the resource cataloged.
 When adding a start and end period/date to other fields, consider: is there a change in function/scope/activity, etc. which needs to be expressed?
-If so, and the information is readily available, please include.
+If so, and the information is readily available, please include it.
 The following fields are for a personal name, when the work cataloged contained biographical information in a curriculum vita (resume) format.

 373 Peace Corps (U.S.) ǂ2 naf ǂs 1983 ǂt 1985